 Hawaii is such a great place to live, offering beautiful year-round weather, remarkable natural beauty, and a lavish culture.

 However, it is no secret that the state of Hawaii is one of the most expensive places to live in the United States when it comes to cost of living.
-The ‘price of paradise’ is mostly by high taxes and excessive land use per capita.
-Even with a standard 9-5 job to cover the basics, you can finance your Hawaiin experience with a number of accessible side gigs.
+The ‘price of paradise’ is mostly through high taxes, and even with a standard 9-5 job to cover the basics, you can finance your Hawaiian experience with several accessible side gigs.

 The following list offers a range of options that would be viable for most and are good sources of income for anyone with a busy schedule seeking flexible work.

-The best part about Uber eats is the flexibility and freedom to work what hours you want and what day you want.
-You can start earning by simply clicking “go online” on the app and you can accept nearby offers with detailed instruction on what steps to carry out.
+The best part about Uber eats is the flexibility and freedom to work what hours you want and what days you want.
+You can start earning by simply clicking “go online” on the Uber Driver app, and you can accept nearby offers with detailed instructions on what steps to carry out.

 In most parts of Hawaii, especially Honolulu, there are many opportunities to gain employment in hospitality.
 Bartender, host/hostess and waiter/waitress positions can be found readily in the tourist areas throughout Hawaii due to the volatile nature of people coming and going from the islands.